 For added aroma and flavor, you will need about 3 cloves of garlic.
 As you prepare your garlic cloves, make sure that each of them is peeled and minced.
-I suggest you use knife to chop them up into really tiny bits and pieces so that you wouldn’t notice them or bite into them when using your tomato sauce for your dishes.
+I suggest you use a knife to chop them up into really tiny bits and pieces so that you wouldn’t notice them or bite into them when using your tomato sauce for your dishes.

 - Dried Herbs

 Another thing you will need for extra aroma is dried herbs, specifically oregano and basil.
 You will need about a teaspoon each of these dried herbs for best results.

 Note that you can also use fresh herbs, but you would have to add them to the sauce at the end of the cooking process so that they wouldn’t get all mushed up.

 You will need an eighth of a teaspoon of red pepper to add some extra spice to your tomato paste.
 If you prefer a spicier mix, try to add more depending on your taste.

 - Black Pepper

 Another spice you will need to make the best tomato sauce for vegetarians is black pepper.
 You won’t need much, only an eighth of a teaspoon will do.

 The last form of seasoning you will need is salt.
 Again, you won’t need much salt, only add salt to taste.